PaddlePaddle/Paddle/doc/survey/Imperative_programming.md

 ## How to adopt it

+There are 2 stages of implementation of this feature as we planed:

+1. Log output at any point/stage of execution.
+1. IDE integrated Debuggability

+Currently Fluid API provides `print` operator for log output, so that developer can trace and analyze, which fulfills stage 1.

+To fully enable Debuggability, we are need to implement stage 2 which is IDE integration.

+There are 2 major possible approaches for stage 2:

+1. remain current "compile and run" mode, anding extensions in executors to connect IDE and runtime for interception and stepping. (preferred)
+1. Introduce imperative mode and regular mode, making changes to python scripts to fit different modes.(like Tensorflow Eager Execution, trivial but hacky)

+*Please Note that following proposal is just for research and record purpose, PaddlePaddle's imperative programming will highly unlikely getting implemented this way.*

-We'd like to adopt this feature while avoiding the performance black hole, so we need to differentiate the imperative mode and our current mode during execution, let's name Fluid's current mode as "conventional mode" for now.
+For 2nd approach, We'd like to adopt this feature while avoiding the performance black hole, so we need to differentiate the imperative mode and our current mode during execution, let's name Fluid's current mode as "regular mode" for now.

 Here are some ultimate targets we'd like to hit when we introduce imperative mode:

-1. Conventional mode will still stay the same, "compile and run".
+1. regular mode will still stay the same, "compile and run".
 1. Use the same coding style for both modes.
-1. Provide a switch to toggle between 2 modes, so that the same piece of code can be executed imperatively (for debug) or conventionally (for performance).
+1. Provide a switch to toggle between 2 modes, so that the same piece of code can be executed imperatively (for debug) or regularly (for performance).
-1. No performance compromise in conventional mode.
+1. No performance compromise in regular mode.
 1. Mode switchability during runtime.

 ### API updates and challenges